naneau/nyala/README.md

         foo.bar(function(bar){
             bar.baz(function(quux) {
                 doSomethingUsefulWith(quux);
-            })
+            });
         });
     });

-With more than a couple of steps in your chain this becomes unmanageable.
-Nyala offers you a PromiseChain class, which executes all promises serially:
+With more than a couple of steps in your chain this quickly becomes messy and unmanageable.
+Nyala offers you a PromiseChain class, which executes all promises serially.
+The previous example could become:

     chain = new PromiseChain;